-The two fridges in the dispensary were clean, tidy and well organised.
-But they were very small and full of stock.
-The stock was pushed to the back meaning that air flow and the fan was restricted.
+The fridges in the dispensary were clean, tidy and well organised.
 Records of temperatures were maintained.
-The maximum and minimum temperatures were seen to sometimes be outside of the required range of 2 to 8 degrees Celsius.
-There were no records to show what remedial action was taken when the temperature was out of range.
-The pharmacy had requested larger fridges to allow products to be stored appropriately but they had not received them.
+The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.
 CDs were stored in accordance with legal requirements.
 Denaturing kits were available for safe destruction of CDs.
-Patient returned CDs were recorded in a register and destroyed in the presence of a witness with both signatures recorded.
+Patient returned CDs were recorded in a register and destroyed with in the presence of a witness with both signatures recorded.